Volume-Centred Range Bars: Novel Interpretable Representation of Financial Markets Designed for Machine Learning Applications: Introduction

-SHAP is a game theoretical model-agnostic framework for interpretations of the model outputs~\cite{NIPS2017_8a20a862}.
+SHAP is a game theoretical model-agnostic framework for interpretations of the model outputs~\citep{NIPS2017_8a20a862}.
 Among other information, it provides a ranking of features based on contribution to the prediction per instance, and feature interactions.
-Since SHAPs provide an intuitive understanding and are easy to interpret, they are an ideal candidate to evaluate diverse real-world models.
-Nevertheless, since SHAP values are an approximation of the original model, it would be useful to compare SHAPs to an explicit model interpretation method for completeness.
-To do so, we propose a way of obtaining any order feature interactions explicitly from a tree-based boosting model by leveraging the Monoforest approach~\cite{NEURIPS2019_1b9a8060}.
+Since SHAP provides an intuitive understanding and is easy to interpret, it is an ideal candidate to evaluate diverse real-world models.
+Nevertheless, since SHAP values are an approximation of the original model, it would be useful to compare SHAP to an explicit model interpretation method.

 The remainder of the paper is structured as follows: Section~\ref{methods} communicates the research protocol and evaluation criteria used for this paper; Section~\ref{sec:result} presents the results of our evaluation; Section~\ref{discussion} discusses the results and the extent to which our analysis is successful as well as future work; finally, Section~\ref{sec:conclusion} concludes the paper.
 Further analysis and extra details are provided in the supplementary materials after the bibliography.
+We note the paper is structured so that each Research Question and Hypothesis is addressed and validated sequentially, with specific analysis addressing the question and providing evidence for or against the hypothesis.